Viir/bots/guide/tribal-wars-2/farm-manager-tribal-wars-2-farmbot.md

 > I did not yet read game root information.
 Please log in to the game so that you see your villages.

 In the right pane, the bot opens a web browser tab.
 The web browser tab is initially empty, but there is an address bar at the top where we can enter a new web page to load, just as in other web browsers.
 Here we enter the address of the Tribal Wars 2 game world we want to enter with the bot.
-Since the browser by the bot is completely separate from other web browsers and has a separate user profile, we need to log in to the game to be able to enter the game world.
+Since the browser by the bot is entirely separate from other web browsers and has a different user profile, we need to log in to the game to be able to enter the game world.
-After logging in and selecting the game world, this new browser tab shoulds the game as any other web browser:
+After logging in and selecting the game world, this new browser tab shows the game as any other web browser:

 ![Tribal Wars 2 farmbot session started](./image/2022-12-02-tribal-wars-2-farmbot-game-entered.jpg)